RESPECT PROGRAMME OVERVIEW

-Thousands of referees quit football every year because of the abuse they receive from players and from the sidelines, while lots of children also pack it in because of the attitude and actions of over-enthusiastic and pushy parents.
+Thousands of referees leave refereeing every year because of the abuse they receive from players and from the side lines, while lots of children also pack it in because of the attitude and actions of over-enthusiastic and pushy parents.

 In response, the Respect Programme provides a series of tools for leagues, clubs, coaches, referees, players and parents from grassroots to elite football to ensure a safe and positive environment in which to enjoy the game.

 The FA has also launched a free online Respect Parent Guide to highlight examples of poor behaviour and how it can be improved.
-Attached below is a suggested pitch lay-out for spectators as well as suggested Club Disciplinary Rules, along with the aims and objectives for the Respect Programme in Surrey for the 2012/13 season.
+Attached below is a suggested pitch lay-out for spectators as well as suggested Club Disciplinary Rules, along with the aims and objectives for the Respect Programme in Surrey.

 Leagues are integral in making the Respect Programme work.
 By signing up to the Respect Programme and using a variety of tools or good practice your league will be able to monitor unacceptable behaviour of players, coaches, managers or spectators.
 The County FA will provide guidance on how to make this work effectively.

 Referees are encouraged to complete the Respect Programme interactive learning course (see right) which will provide good practice and guidance for referees.
 On completion of the course you will be able to print off or save a copy of the Certificate which must be sent to your County FA Referees Department so that your records can be updated.
 You will also receive “Iron-On” Respect Programme badges for your uniform.

 The FA are currently developing a set of online tools and advice pages for the Respect programme, which will appear on this page very soon.

 CONTACT US FOR MORE INFORMATION...